Yarra River: Recent history

-By the 1960s there was a growing awareness of the neglect of the Yarra amongst some residents of Melbourne, spawning various community groups and "friends of..." organisations to protect the remnants of the river's ecology.
-Through the 1970s and 1980s, many desirable developments alongside the river began, such as the Victorian Arts Centre, as its lower courses progressively became gentrified.
+By the 1960s there was a growing awareness of the neglect of the Yarra amongst some residents of Melbourne, spawning various community groups and Friends Of organisations to protect the remnants of the river's ecology.
+Through the 1970s and 1980s, the river's lower courses progressively became gentrified and many desirable developments, such as the Victorian Arts Centre, sprung up around it.
 Growing high density residential development in the lower reaches in the early 1990s coincided with minor government programs such as the installation of litter traps.
-The riverside apartment complex Como Centre at South Yarra and the larger urban renewal of the formerly industrial Southbank precinct were both built during the late 1990s.
+The riverside apartment complex Como Centre at South Yarra and the larger urban renewal of the formerly industrial Southbank precinct were both completed during the late 1990s.
 During this era it was also commonplace for the winner of the Australian Open to bathe in the Yarra River as a post victory celebration.
-On the southern side of the river near exists a number of university and private school rowing clubs who use the river for recreational sports.
+On the southern side of the river, a number of university and private school rowing clubs use the river for recreational sports.

 Around 2000, the river became a focus of major government projects.
-Projects were proposed to connect Flinders Street station with the river and early proposals were for the Melbourne Museum to be situated on the south bank of the river; however the Crown Melbourne and Melbourne Convention & Exhibition Centre were built in its place.
+Projects were proposed to connect Flinders Street station with the river and early plans suggested that the Melbourne Museum be situated on the south bank of the river.
+Ultimately, the Crown Melbourne and Melbourne Convention & Exhibition Centre were built in its place.
 The Melbourne Docklands urban renewal project began in 2000, comprising mixed use residential and commercial land and recreational boating moors along the river at the disused Victoria Dock and on the south bank of the Yarra.
-Federation Square was proposed to connect the spine of Melbourne to the Yarra at Federation Wharf and a neighbouring park, Birrarung Marr was also built along the north bank, creating renewed interest in connecting city workers to the river.
+Federation Square was proposed to connect the spine of Melbourne to the Yarra at Federation Wharf and a neighbouring park, Birrarung Marr, was built along the north bank, creating renewed interest in connecting city workers to the river.
 New ferry services and water taxis sprang up along the city reach, servicing as far up river as South Yarra and out to Hobsons Bay.

 In 2008, dredging began to deepen the mouth of the Yarra to enable large container ships to reach the Port of Melbourne.
 The project was controversial and strict regulations were enacted.
 It was feared that dredging would disturb heavy metals and other toxic sediments mostly deposited during Melbourne's industrial era.
 The project was completed in November 2009.